sateeshperi/2019-DCG-UNR/Loggin_on_Atmosphere_Cloud.rst

 **Logging onto Atmosphere Cloud**
 =================================

-create cyverse account first

 For the duration of this workshop, we will be accessing data and tools required to analyze our data on a remote computer using the **CyVerse's Atmosphere cloud**.

+Atmosphere, CyVerse's cloud-computing platform allows you to launch your own isolated virtual machine (VM) image and software, using compute resources such as CyVerse-provided software suites, and preconfigured, frequently used analysis routines, relevant algorithms, and datasets.

+**Before you can begin using Atmosphere, you must have a CyVerse account and be granted access to Atmosphere**

+**Request access to Atmosphere [here](https://user.cyverse.org/services/available)**

 |cyverse_atmosphere|